speedata/publisher/README.md

 Its built-in layout description language allows you to create almost arbitrary layouts, while keeping the job as simple as possible.

-Think of it as »XSL-FO on steroids« or »server side InDesign«.
+Think of it as “XSL-FO on steroids” or “server side InDesign”.

 Examples
 --------